Getting Started with EasyContent

 Table of Contents

 There are two main navigational menus in your account.
-The first one, the top white menu (#1), is the account menu.
+The first one is the account menu (#1).
 This is visible anywhere within EasyContent when you're logged in.

-Finally, there is also a dropdown menu (#3) that allows you to edit your profile and account settings, as well as view reviewer feedback on your content.
-You can access it by clicking your avatar in the top right corner of the page.
+There is also a dropdown menu (#3) that allows you to edit your profile and account settings, along with other things.
+You can access it by clicking your avatar (the colored circle with your initials) at the top right corner of any page.

-The exact set of menu items that will appear changes depending on your permissions.
-Below we'll briefly examine the menus and what they're for from left to right as users with the admin role.
+The exact set of menu items that will appear changes depending on your role and permissions.

 Account Menu